NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 You could read that selector like this: "Select any `label` element that has an `input` immediately preceding it.
 That input should have `checkbox` as value for the `type` attribute and it should be checked."
 The CSS-rule will only be applied when all these conditions are met!

+## Even more tools

+CSS has many more useful features, you can come accross some symbols you don't recognize as being at home in CSS.
+You might even be looking at a CSS (pre)processor, like [SASS/SCSS](https://sass-lang.com/).
+A symbol you see very often there that's not available in regular CSS is the ampersand `&`.
+It is used to refer to the the parent selector (yes, nesting in CSS 🤯).
+CSS-tricks has a great [article](https://css-tricks.com/the-sass-ampersand/) that will help you understand it.

 Sources used: